William Appleton (entrepreneur): CyberFlix

 Cyberflix launched its hit title Titanic: Adventure Out of Time in November 1996.
 Production costs totaled $2 million, and the game retailed for $50.
 The Titanic title went on to sell millions of copies and become an international best-selling CD-ROM game.
-The game features an interactive, authentic replica of the Titanic ship that took two years of research to create digitally and included the use of the ship’s original blueprints.
+The game features an interactive, authentic replica of the Titanic ship that took two years of research to create digitally and included the use of the ship's original blueprints.
 At the time, the Discovery Channel called it "the most historically accurate digital model of Titanic available."
 Titanic: Adventure Out of Time earned a MacHome Journal Home Choice Award in 1997, as well as a first place prize for best animation at the World Animation Celebration.
 By 1998, Cyberflix had 35 employees, and annual revenue exceeded $3 million.
 Throughout his career, Appleton has worked with Disney, Paramount and Viacom to create applications for content development.

 DreamFactory

-Appleton served as the chief technology officer of DreamFactory Software, a Campbell, California-based company he co-founded.
+Appleton served as the chief technology officer of DreamFactory, a Campbell, California-based company he co-founded.
 DreamFactory builds software tools for the enterprise, originally targeting Salesforce.com users and currently developing a cloud service platform for enterprise companies to move their apps and data freely without any lock-in restrictions to any hosted cloud.
 Appleton is also credited with developing third-party enterprise applications for Cisco WebEx Connect, Microsoft Windows Azure and Intuit WorkPlace.